Taillon loses perfecto in 8th, Yanks rally to sweep Angels

 Cortes (5-1) delivered seven tidy innings, DJ LeMahieu also homered and the major league-leading Yankees ensured themselves a series victory.

-The game was delayed 1 hour, 28 minutes, prior to the top of the ninth.
+The game was delayed 1 hour, 28 minutes, prior to the top of the ninth by rain.
 Wandy Peralta returned after the pause and finished for his first save, striking out Ohtani to end it.

-Ohtani (3-4) slogged through another disappointing day at Yankee Stadium after getting two outs and allowing seven runs in his debut on the Bronx rubber last June.

-Carpenter hit his third homer in six games since joining the Yankees, and Torres connected three batters later to make it 2-0, his 10th homer of the season to surpass his total from 2021.
-Judge tagged Ohtani leading off the third, a line drive that easily cleared the wall in left for his major league-leading 19th homer.

 Cortes scattered five hits, walked two and struck out seven on 96 pitches.
 He dropped his ERA to 1.50, trailing only Texas’ Martin Perez at 1.42 for the major league lead.